-Meals are provided in the communal dining room and residents have use of two communal lounge areas which have televisions and a computer with internet access.
+Meals are provided in the communal dining room, and residents have the use of two communal loung areas, which have televisions.

 Residents have dedicated keyworkers with whom they work to address their support needs.
 Keyworkers will always promote moving on to more suitable accommodation where that is an achievable option.

-During the summer the residents and staff at Aztec House got together to plan out and create a courtyard garden.
-With a small budget, using donated plants and furniture and by their own labour they created a beautiful and peaceful place to relax and let the worries of the world pass by.
+The residents have use of the courtyard garden,which with donated plants and furniture and by their own labour, they have created a beautiful and peaceful place to relax and let the worries of the world pass by.